Yutaka Yoshie: New Japan Pro-Wrestling (1994–2006)

 Yoshie was born in Maebashi, Gunma Prefecture, Japan on January 5, 1974.
 He had a background in judo before joining New Japan Pro-Wrestling's (NJPW) dojo in February 1994.
 He made his professional wrestling debut on December 9, 1994, in a match against Satoshi Kojima.
 In his second match, Yoshie broke his leg and was sidelined until December 1995.
 After spending years on the undercards of NJPW events, Yoshie wrestled his first major match on January 4, 1998, at Final Power Hall in Tokyo Dome, where he was one of the five men selected to face Riki Choshu in his Riki Road Final Message 5 series, set to end his retirement tour.
 The following year, Yoshie picked up major victories over wrestlers such as Tatsuhito Takaiwa and El Samurai, before leaving for a learning excursion to Germany in August to compete for Catch Wrestling Association (CWA).
 While in Europe, Yoshie gained weight, and when he returned to Japan in March 2000, he was a completely different wrestler, basing his new style on sumo wrestling, and was quickly recruited by Yuji Nagata into his stable, Fighting Club G-EGGS.
 Later that year, Yoshie defeated former IWGP Heavyweight Champions Hiroyoshi Tenzan and Satoshi Kojima in singles matches.
 However, Yoshie's climb was cut short when Nagata disbanded Fighting Club G-EGGS in June 2001, sending him back down the card.
 On June 13, 2003, Yoshie won his only title in NJPW, when he teamed with Hiroshi Tanahashi to defeat Hiroyoshi Tenzan and Masahiro Chono for the IWGP Tag Team Championship.
 They held the title for six months before losing it to Tenzan and Osamu Nishimura.
-After years of being unable to break through into the main fold of NJPW, Yoshie decided not to resign with the promotion in January 2006, and instead became a freelancer.
+After years of being unable to break through into the main fold of NJPW, Yoshie decided not to re-sign with the promotion in January 2006, and instead became a freelancer.